ricmac/Cybercultural/src/posts/bowienet-the-inside-story-of-its.md

 > “THIS IS IT THEN.
 I have to submit this journal right now or I'll miss the deadline for tonight”

 He thanks his website designers, Nettmedia, “for putting up with my constant fidgeting and last minute changes and additions and moans,” and ends with “...and here we go.”

-If you enjoyed this post, please share it on social media.
-Also, subscribe for free to receive future Cybercultural posts.

 _Image credits: [YouTube video](https://www.youtube.com/watch?v=utRNomjKytk) of David Bowie interview on ZDTV's Internet Tonight, June 1999.